Miruken-ES5/miruken/README.md

-#Miruken - Object-Oriented JavaScript View Management
+#Miruken - Object-Oriented JavaScript MVC Builder
-Miruken provides a creative way to create and update views in a JavaScript MVC application.
+Miruken provides a creative way to build and extend models, views and controllers in a JavaScript MVC application.

 ## Documentation
 Documentation about Miruken can be found on our [wiki](https://github.com/miruken/MirukenJS/wiki)